Scorpion (Mortal Kombat)

 Scorpion is a character in the Mortal Kombat fighting game franchise by Midway Games and NetherRealm Studios.
 A ninja dressed in yellow, his primary weapon is a rope dart, which he uses to harpoon opponents.
 Since his debut in the original 1992 game, Scorpion has appeared as a playable character in every main installment except Mortal Kombat 3 (1995).

 The series' original Scorpion is Hanzo Hasashi (波佐志 半蔵), an undead Japanese warrior principally defined by his quest to avenge the deaths of himself, his family, and his clan.
 After the death of Bi-Han / Sub-Zero, Hasashi develops a feud with who he believed to be the killer, Bi-Han's younger brother and second Sub-Zero, Kuai Liang, that spans most of the franchise before discovering the sorcerer Quan Chi is the real murderer.
 While Hasashi has been depicted as a neutral figure focused primarily on seeking revenge, he will side with those who can help him achieve his goals.
 Following two reboots, Kuai Liang (奎凉 (Kúi Liáng)) becomes the new Scorpion in Mortal Kombat 1 (2023), while alternate timeline variants of Hasashi make minor appearances.
-Scorpion has received critical acclaim since his debut and frequently appears in media outside of the games.
+Scorpion has remained a pop culture icon, receiving critical acclaim since his debut and frequently appears in media outside of the games.